bluss/pyproject-local-kernel/README.md

 ### Uv

-- Uv is detected if the pyproject.toml contains `tool.uv`
+- Uv is detected if the pyproject.toml contains `tool.uv`.
+It is also the default fallback if no project manager is detected from a pyproject file.

 - pyproject-local-kernel requires uv 0.2.29 or later